Installation and Configuration of the F8101ALEv3_64 Software

 (Consult the ICOM documentation for more information.)

-- IF YOU HAVE AN INTERNAL RapidM TC4 modem card installed in the radio, click on the TC4 tab and click the checkbox to enable the configuration dialog.
+- IF YOU HAVE AN INTERNAL RapidM TC4 modem card installed in the radio (or an externally connected RapidM RM2), click on the Modem tab and click the checkbox to enable the configuration dialog.
 This enables the configuration of the modem at program start (you will likely need to restart as well).
 Set the serial port associated with the TC4 from the list provided.
 You may need to consult the Windows Device Manager to find the correct serial port.

 - AT THIS POINT, IT IS WISE TO CLOSE THE PROGRAM AND RESTART IT TO ENSURE THAT THE SERIAL PORTS ARE ALL WORKING AS EXPECTED.

-- Click the Load Memory Channels to interrogate the radio for it’s list of memory channels.
+- Click the Load Memory Channels from the Configuration Dialog to interrogate the radio for it’s list of memory channels.
+This is an IMMEDIATE command and you may watch the progress of loading the memory channels from the main program display.
+Wait until the main display stops showing “Loading <channel name>” indications, then save the configuration.
 These will be saved to the program’s INI file.
 When the program starts, this list of channels will be pre-populated for your use.
 If the programming of the memory channels changes in the radio, it is important for you to click this button once again so that the program has the latest list of memory channels.
-This is an IMMEDIATE command and you may watch the progress of loading the memory channels from the main program display.

 - IF YOU USE DATA TERMINAL SOFTWARE: Make note of the “Data Out IP Address” and “TCP Port”.
 These values are how the program communicates with your Data Terminal software.
-These values will be used in the terminal software to configure it for use with F8101ALE.
-The Terminal software must be capable of handling message data via TCP Socket in order for it to work with the F8101ALE software.
-NOTE: RapidM RM-2 users may also make use of the TC4 tab and enter the serial port that the RM-2 is connected to (J-15).
-The F8101ALE software should function exactly the same as with the internal TC4 modem card.
+These values will be used in the terminal software to configure it for use with F8101ALEv3.
+The Terminal software must be capable of handling message data via TCP Socket in order for it to work with the F8101ALEv3 software.
+NOTE: RapidM RM2 users may also make use of the TC4 tab and enter the serial port that the RM-2 is connected to (J-15).
+The F8101ALEv3 software should function exactly the same as with the internal TC4 modem card.

 - Save the Configuration Dialog.

-- Start the F8101ALE software.
+- Start the F8101ALEv3 software.
 The new configuration values you have set should be in effect.

 - Please refer to the included PDF file in the docs folder for more configuration and use information.